-You can monitor your daily exposure to magnetic fields by wearing a personal exposure meter (called a magnetometer or gaussmeter) or by keeping one close to you.
+You can monitor your daily exposure to magnetic fields by wearing a personal exposure meter (called a magnetometer or gauss meter) or by keeping one close to you.
 This is the most accurate way to measure your true exposure to magnetic fields during the course of your normal activities.
 Other meters can be put in a location - like your kitchen or home office - to measure typical EMF levels in that spot.
 This type of measurement isn't an accurate measure of personal exposure, however, because it doesn't take into account your distance from the source of the fields or the amount of time you might spend in that place.
 Contact your local electric service provider.
-Most utilities offer a free measurement service to customers for their homes or businesses.
+Most utilities offer a free measurement service to customers to measure magnetic fields in their homes or businesses.